About | History | Properties | Law & Safety | Generation | Reactions | Effect on Pathogens | Solubility | Benefits | Measures & Conversions | Media

 Ozone destroys viruses by diffusing through the protein coat into the nucleic acid core, where it damages viral RNA.
 At higher concentrations, by oxidation, ozone destroys the virus’ exterior protein shell so that DNA or RNA structures are affected.

-Numerous families of viruses including poliovirus I and 2, human rotaviruses, Norwalk virus, SARS-CoV, Parvoviruses, and Hepatitis A, B and non-AorB, among many others, are susceptible to the virucid actions of ozone.
+For instance, numerous families of viruses including poliovirus I and 2, human rotaviruses, Norwalk virus, SARS-CoV, Parvoviruses, and Hepatitis A, B and non-AorB, among many others, are susceptible to the virucid actions of ozone.

 |Adenovirus (type 7a)||76% reduction at <0.01 mg/l for 10 minutes in water||Hepatitis A||99.5% reduction at 0.25 mg/l for 2 seconds in phosphate buffer|

 |Bacteriophage f2||99.99% destruction at 0.41 mg/l for 10 seconds in water||Herpes||Destroyed to zero level in less than 30 seconds with 0.1 to 0.8 mg/l|